NomicFoundation/hardhat/docs/hardhat-network/README.md

 ## How does it work?

-It runs as either an in-process or stand-alone daemon, servicing JSON-RPC requests.
+It runs as either an in-process or stand-alone daemon, servicing JSON-RPC and WebSocket requests.

 It mines a block with each transaction that it receives, in order and with no delay.